eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-06_myeuropaplog-best-comment-makers-and-their-prizes-announced-a-total-of-14-steems.md

 - - -

-This page is synchronized from the post: [#myeuropaplog Best Comment Makers and Their Prizes Announced - A total of 14 Steems!](https://steemit.com/@deanliu/myeuropaplog-best-comment-makers-and-their-prizes-announced-a-total-of-14-steems)
+This page is synchronized from the post: ['#myeuropaplog Best Comment Makers and Their Prizes Announced - A total of 14 Steems!'](https://steemit.com/@deanliu/myeuropaplog-best-comment-makers-and-their-prizes-announced-a-total-of-14-steems)